CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 #### ORP.3.M2 Contact for security questions

-In each institution there must be contact points for security issues, both for seemingly simple as well as complex and technical issues.
+In each institution there must be contact points for security issues, both for seemingly simple as well as for complex and technical issues.
 These can be IT administrators, IT application managers or the information security officer.

 Often the inhibition threshold to report concrete security incidents is high.
-However, if the Information Security Officer is already known to staff as the point of contact for general information security issues, this can break down barriers to reporting specific security issues.
+However, if the Information Security Officer is already known to staff as the point of contact for general information security issues, this may remove barriers to reporting specific security issues.

 In addition, the institution must communicate to its employees that the reporting of security incidents does not adversely affect them and urge them to report any suspicion of a security incident promptly and, if necessary, anonymously.